bentlema/puppet-tutorial-pe/tutorial/vbox/06-Puppet-Code-Practice.md

 Package { ensure => 'installed' }
 ```

-And then this default would apply to any/every other package resource we declare
+This default would apply to any/every other package resource we declare within
-if we DON'T specify the ensure attribute.
-We can still override the default if
+the manifest.
+We can still override the default on a per-resource basis if we
-we want on a per-resource basis.
+want to.
 So our code could look like this:

 ```puppet
 class common_packages {